rolling-scopes-school/tasks/react/modules/tasks/forms.md

 - **5. Project Management**
   - Commits after the deadline: **-40 points**
   - Pull Request doesn't follow guideline (including checkboxes in Score) [PR example](https://rs.school/docs/en/pull-request-review-process#pull-request-description-must-contain-the-following): **-10 points**

+## FAQ (Frequently Asked Questions)

+### Should the modal close and the form reset after a successful submit?

+Yes.
+Close the modal and clear the form.

+### Do we store only the latest submission or all submissions?

+Store all successful submissions (a history), and display them on the main page.

+### Is Tailwind or icon libraries (e.g., lucide-react) allowed?

+Yes.
+They are not UI component libraries.

+### Can I keep the countries list in Zustand instead of Redux?

+Yes.

+### What branch and PR target?

+Work in `forms`, open a PR to `main`.

+### What exactly is an uncontrolled form here?

+Inputs are not driven by React state (value).
+Read values via FormData, form onSubmit/onChange, or refs.

+### In the uncontrolled form, do I need to disable the submit button?

+No. Validate on submit only.

+### May I attach onChange handlers in the uncontrolled form?

+Yes, as long as you don’t set the input value programmatically.

+### Should the uncontrolled form be implemented without React Hook Form?

+Yes.
+Uncontrolled = without RHF; the other form = with RHF.

+### In the RHF form, should the submit button be disabled when there are errors?

+Yes, live (real-time) validation should disable submit.

+### Is the image upload required?

+Treat it as required and validate type/size, then store as base64.

+### How do I convert the uploaded image to base64?

+Use FileReader.readAsDataURL and save the result to the store.

+### Is <input list> with <datalist> acceptable for country autocomplete?

+Yes, but the countries list must live in the store and the value should be validated against it.

+### Must the autocomplete accept only values from the list?

+Yes, validate that the chosen value exists in the stored list.

+### After reopening a modal, should fields be prefilled with previous data?

+No. After a successful submit, reopen as empty.

+### What accessibility is required for modals?

+Focus trap, return focus to trigger, close on ESC, and close on outside click.

+### Do I still need useEffect for loading/error states?

+No. Use the form library/state and schema errors; no manual value control.

+### How do I test file uploads?

+Use userEvent.upload with a File instance in RTL tests.

+### Must every required field render in both forms?

+Yes.
+Both forms collect the same data and validate according to the schema.

+### Do both forms have to use the same validation schema (Yup or Zod)?

+Yes.
+Apply the chosen schema to both forms.

+### How strict should email validation be in this task?

+Keep it deliberately minimal.
+At this learning stage, validate only basic structure:

+- exactly one @
+- non-empty local part before @
+- domain with at least one dot (e.g., example.com)
+- Avoid regular expressions.
+Do not validate with regex.
+Implement clear, step-by-step checks that you and reviewers can read (split by @, verify non-empty parts, ensure the domain has a dot, etc.).

+### How to validate password vs confirmPassword with Zod in real time?

+Use refine/superRefine with watch to compare fields.

+### Does password strength block submission?

+Not required.
+Only mismatched passwords (and other schema errors) must block.

+### How to show password strength in the uncontrolled form?

+Show an indicator via form/input onChange, or show a summary after submit errors.

+### Can I implement password strength as text instead of a progress bar?

+Yes.
+Any clear indicator is acceptable.